htetpaihtun/docker-for-my-friends/chapter-6/README.md

 Once the app is deployed, you can manage its entire lifecycle with a simple set of commands.
 You can even storeand manage the conﬁguration file in a version control system.

+Compose has commands for managing the whole lifecycle of your application:
+- Start, stop, and rebuild services
+- View the status of running services
+- Stream the log output of running services
+- Run a one-off command on a service

 Fig was a powerful tool, created by a company called Orchard.
 Docker, Inc. accquired Orchard, the company and re-branded Fig as Docker Compose.